Quantum-Integration-Laboratory/networked_instrument/README.md

-# driver_template
+# QIL Networked Instrument
-A template for any QIL written driver to interface with our lab equipment.

-We define a driver as anything that allows our instruments to interface with python regardless of how many other languages it has to go through.

-Ideally each has a set of python files, an `__init__.py` that defines the module interface whereby we can use `import repository_name` in python and ideally a jupyter notebook that serves as a minimum working example and documentation of the modules usage.
+Big read me incoming, any day now.

-# Packaging
+# Installation
-In order to make files easier to access they can be installed as a package via pip and such.

-In our case as there may be multiple packages doing the same thing, make sure you set packages to install with a specific name i.e. `package_yourname` that way multiple branches can be tracked.

-For the most part it is important that the driver is installed in a permanent location, and possibly in a per branch location if it is likely we are going to swap branches often (i.e. Ben and Tims moku code).
+It is important that the driver is installed in a permanent location, and remains in its git repository for pulling updates

 Install is from the package directory